https://hcss.nl/wp-content/uploads/2025/03/Shadows-of-war-.png

-At HCSS, our research initiatives delve into the complexities of organized crime, with a distinctive approach that combines qualitative and quantitative research.
-We specifically focus on the link between state stability and organized crime in conflict-prone environments and the undermining impact of subversive organized crime on our social, political, and judicial systems.
+At HCSS, our research initiative delves into the complexities of organized crime, with a distinctive approach that combines qualitative and quantitative research.
+We specifically focus on the link between state stability, organized crime in conflict-prone environments and the undermining impact of subversive organized crime on our social, political, and judicial systems.
+As such we have covered areas ranging from Eastern Europe, to Africa and South-East Asia.

 Latest HCSS Research on Transnational Organised Crime